ryandkb8/tasks-backend/README.md

 This service provides an API for basic CRUD operations relating to tasks.
 Postgresql is used as the data store.

 ## Continuous Integration
-Creating a pull-request will trigger a build in traivs-ci
+Creating a pull-request will trigger a build in traivs-ci.

 ## Bringing up local instance
 To bring up a local instance of the backend and postgresql database run the following:  `docker-compose up`